My Synology says Volume Crashed. What do I do first?

 Per-Member Drive Pricing

-Each member drive is priced against the same five-tier schedule used for individual hard drive data recovery.
-A four-bay unit with one weak member needing a head swap and three logically intact members generates one higher-tier line plus three lower-tier lines, not a flat array price.
+Each member drive is priced against the same five-tier schedule used for individual hard drive data recovery, billed per evaluated drive.
+A four-bay unit with one head-swap member and three logical-only members generates an individual line item for each evaluated drive, not a single opaque bundle.

 - Low complexity